commercelayer/commercelayer-docs-resources/order_subscriptions/object.md

 ---
-description: A comprehensive list of the order subscription resource's attributes and relationships.
+description: A comprehensive list of the order subscription resource's attributes and relationships
 ---

 # The order subscription object